Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Conclusion

 \section{Conclusion}

-Our systematic evaluation of 19 AU-EU model combinations has shed light on the usefulness of these approaches and the challenges in uncertainty quantification.
-Our proposed entanglement measure quantifies whether the correct uncertainty measure outperforms the wrong one.
+Our systematic evaluation of 19 AU-EU model combinations on 3 datasets has shed light on the usefulness of these approaches and the challenges in uncertainty quantification.
+Our proposed entanglement measure quantifies whether the theoretically consistent uncertainty measure outperforms the inconsistent one.
 Deep ensembles consistently achieve the best performance and lowest entanglement.
-We identified epistemic collapse as a key driver of entanglement, and suggested potential mitigation strategies.
+We identified epistemic collapse as possible driver of entanglement, and suggested potential mitigation strategies.
 Our results show that applying the Kendall \& Gal decomposition to models without an explicit EU component is not well-motivated.
-Finally, we found that segmentation metrics such as GED do not reliably predict UQ performance, cautioning against their use as proxies for uncertainty quality.
 Unless a generative model is required, our findings suggest that an ensemble of standard cross-entropy trained softmax models is sufficient for downstream task performance.
 Our benchmark and entanglement metric provide the tools to diagnose and reduce entanglement in future methods and ultimately develop better uncertainty quantification methods.